SynthesisOne/QnA/README.md

 ##### The goal of the project is to create an alternative to the open source Stack Overflow project

+- project implemented via BDD
+- background tasks are in use(Active job)
+- used by WebSockets (Action Cable)

 ##### gems (libraries) were used in the development of the QnA project:
 - omniauth
 - cancancan